 3. Enjoy the harbour views from the North Head Lookout.

 4. Explore the expansive Centennial Parklands and maybe enjoy a picnic.

 5. Take in a bit of Sydney history at the Rocks Discovery Museum.

 6. Stare in awe at one of Sydney’s loveliest buildings, St Mary’s Cathedral.

 7. Explore one of Sydney’s oldest buildings, Government House, on a free guided tour.

-8. Watch, or even join, the Sydney Gay and Lesbian community as they celebrate Mardi Gras with lots of glitter and feathers.
+8. Watch, or even join, the Sydney Gay and Lesbian community in March each year as they celebrate Mardi Gras with lots of glitter and feathers.

 9. Browse for souvenirs at the weekend market in The Rocks.

 10. Take a stroll through Hyde Park under the leafy trees and around the Archibald Fountain.